Andrew Nielsen (ice hockey): Playing career

 As a free agent over the summer, Nielsen opted to continue in the AHL as a free agent, securing a one-year contract with the Colorado Eagles on September 16, 2021.
 After attending the Eagles training camp, Nielsen was assigned to ECHL affiliate, the Utah Grizzlies, to begin the 2021–22 season.
 Nielsen established himself on the top pairing with the Grizzlies, finding an offensive touch in recording 8 goals and 27 points through 36 games.
 Unable to feature in a game with the Eagles, Nielsen was released from his AHL contract with Colorado and was later signed to a professional try-out deal with the Ontario Reign on February 12, 2022.
 Nielsen was later released from Ontario's roster without featuring for the club and joined his third AHL club, the Tucson Roadrunners on a PTO, on February 23, 2022.
 He continued with the Roadrunners for the remainder of the season, adding 6 points through 16 games.

 On October 9, 2022, Nielsen as a free agent opted to return with the Utah Grizzlies of the ECHL, signing a one-year contract for the 2022–23 season.
 While leading the Grizzlies in scoring with 18 points through 15 games, Nielsen was signed to a PTO with the San Diego Gulls on November 29, 2022.
 He made his Gulls debut against the Colorado Eagles on November 30, 2022, before he was released from his PTO and returned to the Grizzlies on December 2, 2022.
+Nielsen later made professional tryout appearances with the Wilkes-Barre/Scranton Penguins and Cleveland Monsters, with his ECHL rights traded during his loan to the AHL, from the Grizzlies to the Cincinnati Cyclones on March 17, 2023.
+He later joined the Cyclones in the playoffs, contributing with 6 points through 11 appearances.

+As a free agent Nielsen continued his minor league career in the ECHL, agreeing to a contract with Trois-Rivières Lions, an affiliate within the Montreal Canadiens organization on July 13, 2023.